cyberbotics/webots-doc/reference/robot.md

 controllers.
 If the `wb_robot_step()` function is not called then there will be no actuation in Webots and no update of the sensors in the controller.

-The `ms` parameter specifies the number of milliseconds that must be simulated until the `wb_robot_step()` function returns.
+The `duration` parameter specifies the amount of time, expressed in milliseconds, that must be simulated until the `wb_robot_step()` function returns.
 Note that this is not real time but virtual (simulation) time, so this is not like calling the system's `sleep()`.
-In fact the function may return immediately, however the important point is that when it returns `ms` milliseconds of simulation will have elapsed.
+In fact the function may return immediately, however the important point is that when it returns, the requested duration of simulation time will have elapsed.
-In other words the physics will have run for `ms` milliseconds and hence the motors may have moved, the sensor values may have changed, etc. Note that `ms` parameter must be a multiple of the `WorldInfo.basicTimeStep`.
+In other words the physics will have run for the specified duration and hence the motors may have moved, the sensor values may have changed, etc. Note that the `duration` parameter must be a multiple of the `WorldInfo.basicTimeStep`.

 If this function returns -1, this indicates that Webots wishes to terminate the